browniebroke/cookiecutter-action-py/README.md

 Choose from 1, 2, 3, 4, 5, 6, 7, 8 [1]:
 ```

-The project should live in a directory named after the answer you gave for the `hyphenated_name`, this should match your Github repo name.
+The generated project will live in a directory named after the answer you gave for the `hyphenated_name`, this should match your Github repo name.

 ### Next steps